 In fact, thanks to Australian banking laws, you can even open an account if you don’t have an Australian address (provided you haven’t been in the country for more than six weeks).

-The process to open an Australian bank account is also rather simple.
-To open an account, you only need to follow three simple steps.
+The process of opening an Australian bank account is also relatively simple.
+In fact, you only need to follow three simple steps.

 1. Choose an Australian Bank

-Before you arrive in Australia, you should take the time to research Australian banks to find one that meets your needs.
+Before you arrive in Australia, you should take the time to research Australian banks to find out which meet your needs.

-As with most overseas banks, larger banks will tend to be more open to non-residents than smaller ones due to the inherent risk involved in accepting foreigners.
+As with most overseas banks, larger banks tend to be more open to non-residents than smaller ones due to the inherent risk of accepting foreigners.

-Much like banks in the US, banks in Australia aren’t always very globally-minded.
-A tiny bank with a few branches around Melbourne likely won’t know what to do when it receives a non-resident application, but larger banks like the Commonwealth Bank of Australia have much more experience dealing with non-residents.
+Much like banks in the US, banks in Australia aren’t always very globally minded.
+A tiny bank with a few branches around Melbourne likely won’t know what to do when it receives a non-resident application.
+However, larger banks like the Commonwealth Bank of Australia have much more experience dealing with non-residents.

-With most Australian banks that cater to non-residents, you can generally get the application process started online.
-This process usually is quite simple, but you should be sure to select the correct visa and residency status (tourist/ETA) on your application.
+With most Australian banks catering to non-residents, you can usually start the application process online.
+This process is normally quite simple, but be sure to select the correct visa and residency status (tourist/eTA) on your application.

 2. Travel to Australia

-If your application is accepted, you will receive an invitation from the bank to come finalize your account and collect your Australian debit card.
+If your application is accepted, you will receive an invitation from the bank to come finalise your account and collect your Australian debit card.

-This is the part of the process that requires some planning.
+This part of the process will require some planning.
 Unless you’re based in Southeast Asia, simply getting to Australia is an ordeal in itself.
 Flights to Australia from Europe or the US are long and expensive, so you should book well in advance.

-You should also allocate enough time to recover from the flight and open your account, and if you’re traveling from far away, you may as well give yourself time to actually enjoy the country.
+Also, ensure that you allocate enough time to recover from the flight and open your account.
+Not to mention, if you’re travelling from far away, you may as well give yourself time to actually enjoy the country.

-Finally, as you plan your trip, you should ensure that you’re traveling to the correct city.
+Finally, as you plan your trip, double-check that you’re travelling to the correct city.
 During the application process, most banks will have you select a particular branch to visit, so when you plan your trip, you don’t want to hop off a 24-hour flight to Sydney only to discover that the branch you selected is across the country in Perth.

 3. Open Your Australian Bank Account

-After you arrive in Australia, you’ll then need to visit the bank you applied to in person to finalize your new bank account.
+After you arrive in Australia, you’ll need to visit the bank you applied to in person to finalise your new bank account.

-When you visit the bank, the process is rather easy.
+Once you get to the bank, the rest of the process is rather easy.
 All you need is your passport – no proof of address or any other documents.
 They’ll likely ask you why you want to open the account, but simply telling them that you’re a frequent visitor or considering moving there will satisfy most banks.

 Tips for Opening a Bank Account in Australia

-While the process for opening an Australian bank account is straightforward, you should keep a few things in mind as you’re opening an account.
+While the process for opening an Australian bank account is straightforward, you should keep a few things in mind.

 Don’t Use an Australian Address

-Unless you legitimately plan to move to Australia, then you shouldn’t use an Australian address to open your account – else you may inadvertently become an Australian tax resident.
+Unless you legitimately plan to move to Australia, you shouldn’t use an Australian address to open your account—otherwise, you may inadvertently become an Australian tax resident.

 The Australian Taxation Office (ATO) is on par with the IRS in terms of aggression – meaning that it will do everything in its power to rope you into the Australian tax net.